 VII.
 In which U.S. state is Mount McKinley located?
 The question in CANaLI becomes "What is the US state equal to the location of Mount McKinley?".
 The user could also ask "What is the location of Mount McKinley", but that will also return the park and the country of Mount McKinley.
 VIII.
 When was the Statue of Liberty built?
 In DBpedia, the desired information is stored under the property beginning date.
-Thus the user must type "What is the beginning date of Statue of Liberty?", which is not very natural.
+Thus the user must type "What is the beginning date of Statue of Liberty?", which is not very natural, and this is an issue that is further discussed in Section 7.